 Keep using dolutegravir and rilpivirine for the full time of treatment, even if you begin to feel better.
 Do not stop using it without checking first with your doctor.
 When your supply of the medicine is running low, contact your doctor or pharmacist ahead of time.
 Do not allow yourself to run out of the medicine.

 It is best to take dolutegravir and rilpivirine with food.

 Take dolutegravir and rilpivirine at least 4 hours before or 6 hours after you take antacids, laxatives, or other products that contain aluminum, calcium, magnesium, or sucralfate.

-Take dolutegravir and rilpivirine at least 4 hours before or 12 hours after you take a stomach medicine for heartburn or ulcers (eg, cimetidine, famotidine, nizatidine, ranitidine, Axid®, Pepcid®, Tagamet®, or Zantac®).
+Take dolutegravir and rilpivirine at least 4 hours before or 12 hours after you take a stomach medicine for heartburn or ulcers (eg, cimetidine, famotidine, nizatidine, Axid®, Pepcid®, or Tagamet®).

 If you take iron or calcium supplements, you may take these supplements at the same time that you take dolutegravir and rilpivirine with food or at least 4 hours before or 6 hours after you take dolutegravir and rilpivirine.